Buhari cancels FEC meeting

-The meeting of the Federal Executive Council that holds every Wednesday will not hold today.
+The meeting of the Federal Executive Council (FEC) that holds every Wednesday did not hold yesterday.

 The Special Adviser to the President on Media and Publicity, Mr. Femi Adesina, disclosed in a statement that the meeting would not hold.